neutron37/ansible-golang/README.md

 All of these variables are optional and should only be changed if you need to install a different version of Go (e.g. if you are installing on FreeBSD, or if you need to use an earlier release.

 `golang_platform`: The operating system to install to.
 Valid options are linux, darwin, freebsd, windows.
-See the [Go Downloads page](https://golang.org/dl/).

 `golang_isa`: The instruction set to install.
 Valid options are amd64, armv6l, arm64, 386, ppc64le.
-See the [Go Downloads page](https://golang.org/dl/).

 `golang_version`: The version you want to install.
 A list of options can be found on the [Go Downloads page](https://golang.org/dl/).